Nix and NixOS

 Nix is a package manager that emphasizes on reproducibility, isolation, and declarative system configuration.
 It is at the moment one of the few technologies which makes software distribution and packaging stable and deterministic.

-The package manager nix
+The package manager nix uses the Nix

 functional programming language to